CN3ves/5-/docs/index.md

 >  1) Choose the character concept.
 >  2) Pick a racial, a profession, a physical and a mental trait.
 >  3) Select 2 skills from each of blocks in the skill examples and set all the chosen skills to level 1.
->  4) Select a skill group and add +1 level to those skills considered under this group.
->  5) Pick one personal starting ability (a signature move for example).
+>  4) Pick one personal starting ability (a signature move for example).
->  6) Roll 2d6 for physical, social and mental fatigue.
-Set the lowest number as the resistance value and the highest as the break-point.
+>  5) Roll 2d6 for body, mind and fatigue.
+Set highest value as as the break-point.

 ### 1.1 Descriptors
 *([top]())*